JibbSmart/JoyShockLibrary/README.md

 In a future version I hope to either combine the 3 rotations in a way that works better in 3D, or to add a way for a single controller event to report several IMU events at the same time.

+## Backwards Compatibility
+JoyShockLibrary v2 changes the gyro and accelerometer axes from previous versions.
+Previous versions were inconsistent between gyro and accelerometer.
+When upgrading to JoyShockLibrary v2, in order to maintain previous behaviour:
+* Invert Gyro X
+* Swap Accel Z and Y
+* Then invert Accel Z

 ## Credits
 I'm Jibb Smart, and I made JoyShockLibrary.
 JoyShockLibrary has also benefited from the contributions of:
 * Romeo Calota (Linux support + general portability improvements)
+* RollinBarrel (touchpad support)

 JoyShockLibrary uses substantial portions of mfosse's [JoyCon-Driver](https://github.com/mfosse/JoyCon-Driver), a [vJoy](http://vjoystick.sourceforge.net/site/) feeder for most communication with Nintendo devices, building on it with info from dekuNukem's [Nintendo Switch Reverse Engineering](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering/) page in order to (for example) unpack all gyro and accelerometer samples from each report.